ceph/ceph/doc/rados/configuration/auth-config-ref.rst

  Cephx Config Reference
 ========================

-To identify users and protect against man-in-the-middle attacks, Ceph provides its ``cephx`` authentication system to authenticate users and daemons.

-.. note:: The ``cephx`` protocol does not address data encryption in transport (e.g., SSL/TLS) or encryption at rest.

 The ``cephx`` protocol is enabled by default.
 Cryptographic authentication has some computational costs, though they should generally be quite low.
 If the network environment connecting your client and server hosts is very safe and you cannot afford authentication, you can turn it off. **This is not generally recommended**.

-.. important:: Remember, if you disable authentication, you are at risk of a man-in-the-middle attack altering your client/server messages, which could lead to disastrous security effects.
+.. note:: If you disable authentication, you are at risk of a man-in-the-middle attack altering your client/server messages, which could lead to disastrous security effects.

+For creating users, see `User Management`_.
+For details on the architecture of Cephx, see `Architecture - High Availability Authentication`_.

 Deployment Scenarios